Do you want to examine the best Shopify websites because you’re in the process of building an epic eCommerce website?

 Finisterre ensures that finding items is a piece of cake with the mega menu and the search bar.
 Remember, the header disappears when you start scrolling and reappears on a back scroll.

-Finisterre is a good example of how to mix products, content and IG feed in a way to easily get immersed in what you see, thanks to the minimalist feel and extra white space.
+Finisterre is a good example of how to mix products, content and IG feed to easily get immersed in what you see, thanks to the minimalist feel and extra white space.

 Note: Use a promotional, a product showcase video for a new drop or any other video above the fold.